sntioudis/papreca/documentation/installation.md

 \section beforeInstall Read before you install: Important notes and prerequisites

 &bull; [Build LAMMPS](https://docs.lammps.org/Install.html) as a library (with any optional LAMMPS packages that you intend to use) before you build %PAPRECA.
-The minimum suggested LAMMPS version (tag) is: patch_17Apr2024.
-Note that older LAMMPS versions might also work with %PAPRECA but have not been tested (build %PAPRECA and run your simulations at your own risk).
+The minimum working LAMMPS version (tag) is: patch_15Sep2022.
+Version patch_15Sep2022 and any later release version have been tested with %PAPRECA and are expected to function properly.
+Nevertheless, users are advised to use the latest working LAMMPS version (patch_17Apr2024).

 The following snippet demonstrates (briefly) how LAMMPS can be built as a library with a few optional packages: